-If informal resolution is proposed as an alternative to conducting an investigation of an alleged violation of the Student Standards of Conduct (see #4 in Section A: Procedures), to be binding in a disciplinary case, a resolution agreement must be approved by the appropriate Regional Executive Dean of Student Services.
+If informal resolution is proposed as an alternative to conducting an investigation of an alleged violation of the Student Standards of Conduct (see #4 in Section A: Procedures), to be binding in a disciplinary case, a resolution agreement must be approved by the appropriate Regional Executive Dean of Student Affairs.
 If resolution is not found, the investigation will be assigned to another individual that has investigative authority under this policy.

 G. Interim Suspension

-At any point during disciplinary proceedings, the Dean or Associate Dean of Student Services may impose an interim suspension not to exceed ten (10) College business days.
+At any point during disciplinary proceedings, the Dean or Associate Dean of Student Affairs may impose an interim suspension not to exceed ten (10) College business days.
 Interim suspension may be imposed to ensure the physical or emotional safety and well-being of the complainant or others and/or prevent the respondent from engaging in any disruptive or destructive activity on property owned or controlled by the College or at any College-sponsored event or activity.
 Interim suspensions will be supported by evidence that the continued presence of the student at the College may pose a significant threat to others, to College property, or to the stability and continuance of normal College functions.
 The interim suspension is effective immediately on the date notification is issued.

-1. Right to a meeting: A student issued an interim suspension will be given prompt opportunity to meet with the Dean or Associate Dean of Student Services.
+1. Right to a meeting: A student issued an interim suspension will be given prompt opportunity to meet with the Dean or Associate Dean of Student Affairs.
 The conference is limited to discussion about the reliability of the information concerning the student’s conduct, and whether the conduct and surrounding circumstances reasonably indicate that the student’s presence poses a substantial and immediate threat to himself or herself or to others or to the stability and continuance of normal College functions.

-2. Appealing an interim suspension: The student may request a meeting to appeal the interim suspension with the appropriate Regional Executive Dean of Student Services.
+2. Appealing an interim suspension: The student may request a meeting to appeal the interim suspension with the appropriate Regional Executive Dean of Student Affairs.
 The meeting is limited to discussion about the reliability of the information concerning the student’s conduct, and whether the conduct and surrounding circumstances reasonably indicate that the student’s presence poses a substantial and immediate threat to himself or herself, to others, to property, or to the stability and continuance of normal college functions.
-The Regional Executive Dean of Student Services will affirm or rescind the interim suspension and provide notification to the student within two (2) business days of the meeting.
+The Regional Executive Dean of Student Affairs will affirm or rescind the interim suspension and provide notification to the student within two (2) business days of the meeting.

 H. Hold on student records